 There are two key features that distinguish Auburn’s MSIS from that of other institutions.

 - Unlike regimented degree programs, the MSIS allows you to design a course of study that matches your particular career needs and interest.
-You will work with an advisory committee of faculty members that are especially selected to help you determine a program that best serves your goals and objectives.
+You will work with a faculty advisor to help you determine a program that best serves your goals and objectives.

 What to Expect

-The MSIS program consists of 30 hours of course work or 10, three-credit hour courses.
-The only required course in the entire curriculum is an MSIS project that is completed at the end of your studies.
+The online MSIS program consists of 30 hours of course work or 10, three-credit hour courses.
+Required courses include database, systems analysis and design, and the final project course.
 The project is designed to help you bring the knowledge and skills you acquired in the MSIS program and focus it to solve a particular problem in your area of interest.